 Our curriculum aims to improve the well-being and fitness of all children at St Mary's, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
 Within our lessons, children are taught about self-discipline and that to be successful you need to take ownership and responsibility for their own health and fitness.
 Our impact is therefore to motivate children to utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.

 Regular assemblies celebrate success.

 Assessment documents are updated to ensure delivery of skills to be covered and to show achievement and progression.

 Swimphony is used to track swimming progress and achievements.

-We display photos of achievement in our school hall and on the sporting section of our website.
+Our floorbooks will show opportunities, skills development and progress and we display photos of achievement in our school hall and on the sporting section of our website.